0xNineteen/blog.md/contents/sol-rpcs/index.md

 ![](2023-05-08-11-41-29.png)

-this would require constructing the leader schedule **locally** to know which node to forward your transaction to. while currently, this would require running a full node (with large hardware requirements - not suitable for running locally), mango is working on a solution called 'lite-rpc'. better yet, its also open source and being built out now: [https://github.com/blockworks-foundation/lite-rpc](https://github.com/blockworks-foundation/lite-rpc)!
+this would require constructing the leader schedule **locally** to know which node to forward your transaction to. currently, this would require running a full node (with large hardware requirements - not suitable for running locally), but mango is working on a solution called 'lite-rpc'. better yet, its also open source: [https://github.com/blockworks-foundation/lite-rpc](https://github.com/blockworks-foundation/lite-rpc)

 # references